icewall905/audiobooker/README_USAGE.md

 - `--output, -o`: Path for the output audiobook file
 - `--exaggeration, -e`: Emotion exaggeration level (0.0-1.0, default: 0.5)
 - `--cfg-weight, -c`: CFG weight for generation quality (0.0-1.0, default: 0.5)
+- `--chapter-pause, -p`: Extra pause in seconds before new chapters (default: 2.0)
 - `--device`: Device to use (cuda/cpu, auto-detected by default)
 - `--no-voice`: Use default voice instead of voice reference